EnricoPicci/scopone-ng-react/README.md

 ### Create a Docker image for the Gorilla WebSocket server and launch it with Docker

-To build a pretty optimized Docker image for the Scopone server
+To build a Docker image for the Scopone server

 1. Edit the file `server/Dockerfile-minimal-mongo` to set the environmnet variable `MONGO_CONNECTION` with the value of the mongo connection url
 2. run the following command `docker build -t scopone-server -f Dockerfile-minimal-mongo .`